LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/studio.rst

 ::

-   your-computer:angular-lc101-mission-planner $ ng new mission-dashboard
+   your-computer:angular-lc101-mission-planner $ ng new mission-planning-dashboard
    ?
 Would you like to add Angular routing?
 No
    ?
 Which stylesheet format would you like to use?
 CSS

-6. Navigate into the new folder by running ``cd mission-dashboard``
+6. Navigate into the new folder by running ``cd mission-planning-dashboard``
 7. Install dependencies by running ``npm install``
 8. Verify that the application will run by running ``ng serve``
 9. View the site in your browser at http://localhost:4200

-   * You should see a header that says "Welcome to mission-dashboard!"
+   * You should see a header that says "Welcome to mission-planning-dashboard!"

 10. Stage and commit the files before starting on the features.